 Productive is more than just a habit tracking app—it's also designed to give you the tools you need to build healthy habits in the first place.

-Similarly, Productive does a lot of the hard work in setting up habits to track.
+Productive does a lot of the hard work in setting up habits to track.
 When you tap the + icon to create a new one, you're assisted with a huge list of habit categories, with themes like Staying at Home, Preventative Care, and Morning Routine—there's even a Trending Habits section.
 You can of course create your own, setting how often you want it to repeat and when during the day you want to do it, but there's a good chance whatever habit you want to add is already there.
 It also has a pretty functional built-in timer, so if you want to record how long you stretch for or even use the Pomodoro technique to get work done, it can guide you through that too.

 Productive also has built-in challenges with pre-determined activities.
 A fitness challenge might have you running in place on Tuesday, stretching on Wednesday, and doing some crunches on Thursday.
 When you sign up, you're forced to sign your name and promise to complete the challenge.

-Like Habitify, Productive charges a subscription if you want to make the most of things—in this case, $29.99/year after a 7-day free trial.
-It's pretty pricey for the included habit tracking and statistics, especially when compared to the likes of Streaks or Loop.
+Like Habitify, Productive charges a subscription if you want to make the most of things—in this case, $6.99/month or $29.99/year after a 7-day free trial.
+It's pretty pricey for the included habit tracking and statistics, especially when compared to the likes of Streaks.
 But if you want the guidance and motivation of challenges, it's a great option.